 Treatment for Migraine Headaches

 Find out what your triggers are and avoid them.
 Keep a headache diary so you can track things like what you've eaten and had to drink, how much you've slept, activities you've taken part in, weather, and other factors.
 After you've had a few migraine headaches, you can see what things they have in common.

 You may be able to catch a migraine on the front-end.
 Abortive medications, which you take as soon as you feel one coming on, can stop the process.
 Drugstores carry over-the-counter ibuprofen medications specifically for migraine headaches.
 If they aren't enough to help, your doctor may prescribe stronger medications.

 If you don't respond to other treatments and you have more than 4 migraine headache days a month, your doctor may suggest preventive medicines.
 You can take these regularly to reduce the severity or frequency of the headaches.
 These include seizure medicines, blood pressure medicines (like beta blockers and calcium channel blockers), and some antidepressants.

-It's also possible you will will be prescribed use of external medical devices for relief.
+It's also possible you will be prescribed use of external medical devices for relief.
 They include a hand-held called gammaCore.
-A noninvasive vagus nerve stimulator (nVS), it can be placed on the vagus nerve in the neck to interupt verve signals for migraine relief.
+A noninvasive vagus nerve stimulator (nVS), it can be placed on the vagus nerve in the neck to interrupt verve signals for migraine relief.
 Another device called a SpringTMS (Transcranial Magnetic Stimulator) can be used for treatment or prevention or migraines.
 It is placed on the back of the head and gives off a pulse of magnetic energy into part of the brain to stop or ease pain